suikan4github/murasaki/README.md

 You can find a set of the sample in the [murasaki_samples](https://github.com/suikan4github/murasaki_samples) project.

+The API documentation can be found in murasaki/doc directory.
+Also, related coumentation can be found in the [project wiki](wiki).

 ## Sample
 With the Murasaki library, the STM32Cube HAL IO becomes easy to write.